fbajjar/Bluetooth-to-NRF24L01-/README.md

-This is a simple implementation of a bluetooth to NRF24L01 transmitter done with an ESP32 DevkitC v4.
+This is a simple implementation of a bluetooth to NRF24L01 transmitter using a ESP32 DevkitC v4.
 It expects any bluepad32 compatible controller, receives the commands from it once connected, then it sends it accordingly via an NRF24L01.

 **You need to include the following libraries in your IDE:**